 2. Avoid air pollution when possible

-This includes both indoor and outdoor pollution that consists of secondhand smoke and outdoor air pollution from transportation or climate change.
+Air pollution includes both indoor and outdoor pollution that consists of secondhand smoke and outdoor air pollution from transportation or climate change.
 Avoid chemicals in your home and workplace including fragrances.
-These can all cause or worsen lung disease.
-You can take easy steps to reduce air pollution.
-They are: sharing a ride to work, conserve electricity, and ensuring there are no signs of mold anywhere (2).
+These can all cause or worsen lung disease (2).

 Practicing physical activity can help keep chest muscles strong (3).
 Being active helps by strengthening bones which become weaker as we age, and reduces weight gain which plays a big role in lung health.